 While the movie succeeds in being amazing to look at and performances range from nothing spectacular to surprisingly good, I feel like movies like this dealing with real world events can really be an opportunity to educate the audiences who may not be armed with knowledge on how exactly quakes work and what to do should one happen.
 All I gathered from this was Giamatti was a great actor, Johnson has big muscles, Daddario is unbearably beautiful, and destruction is fun to watch… which might be the wrong message to convey.
 In any case, as a movie by itself, it isn’t bad.
 In certain aspects, it’s pretty good.
 But it isn’t challenging and it’s obvious it could have been far more than what it is.

-My honest rating for KIDNAP: a weak 3/5
+My honest rating for SAN ANDREAS: a strong 3/5